hashicorp/terraform-provider-vsphere/website/docs/r/vmfs_datastore.html.markdown

 those two hosts.

-Future versions of this resource may allow you to control the hosts that a datastore is mounted to, but currently, this automatic behaviour cannot be changed, so keep this in mind when writing your configurations and deploying your disks.
+Future versions of this resource may allow you to control the hosts that a datastore is mounted to, but currently, this automatic behavior cannot be changed, so keep this in mind when writing your configurations and deploying your disks.